 Protect yourself – Copyright and How It Works

 In 1980, I wrote a number of scripts for the TV series M*A*S*H. None of them were ever produced—that is, I never received payment for what I wrote.
 What happened?
 I can only relay the facts as I knew them, and you can draw your own conclusions.
 I’d secured an agent with a major agency, and he attempted to sell my scripts.
 He was unable to do so, primarily because M*A*S*H used a “closed” writing team: their own writers wrote the full complement of each season’s scripts.
-If the producers bought an outside teleplay, they’d be paying an outsider and not their own writers.
+If the producers bought an outside teleplay, which they did on occasion, they’d be paying an outsider and not their own writers.
 Not to be deterred, I discovered that my friend had a contact with a well-known actor’s agent.
 He agreed to hand the script to Alan Alda’s agent.
 Weeks later, my friend received a package in the mail: it was a copy of my script, accompanied by a letter on M*A*S*H letterhead from (and signed by) Alan Alda.
 He explained that he couldn’t read an unsolicited script, and as a result he was returning it unread.
 (Yes, I still have this letter.)

 Curiously, however, the next season, a M*A*S*H episode featured a subplot that mirrored the main plot of my script.
 (M*A*S*H often employed a main plot/two subplot structure for each episode.)
 Sure, I was flattered, but I also felt that my material had been stolen.
 My work was protected–I’d copyrighted each of my scripts–so I could’ve explored legal action.
 But I’d written the scripts for fun; I had no intention of exploring a career in writing.
 (Little did I know that two decades later I’d be a published author!)
 Further, I was focused on my forthcoming chiropractic schooling (and cross-country move).
 Being young and naïve, I let it go.